jonlpersson/ed-latimore/site/_posts/2021-03-27-the-hagakure-10-best-quotes-and-ideas.md

 Progress and skill acquisition in all disciplines follow the same 4 steps.

-* **Unconscious incompetence.**&nbsp;This is the phase where you don’t know what you don’t know.
+* **Unconscious incompetence.** This is the phase where you don’t know what you don’t know.
 There is a skill that you are missing but you don’t even know what it is yet.
 This is the lowest level that the Hagakure refers to when it says "a person studies but nothing comes of it, and he feels that both he and others are unskillful."
-* **Conscious incompetence.**&nbsp;This is the stage where we realize there is a gap and identify the exact skill we need to develop.
+* **Conscious incompetence.** This is the stage where we realize there is a gap and identify the exact skill we need to develop.
 We now know that we don't know something vital to our success.
 This is the middle level that the Hagakure refers to when it says "he is still useless but is aware of his own insufficiencies and can also see the insufficiencies of others."
 * **Conscious competence.** This is where the effort to learn begins.
 When people speak of [10,000 deliberate hours of practice](https://jamesclear.com/deliberate-practice-strategy){: target="_blank" rel="noopener noreferrer"}, this is the phase they're referring to.
 This is the higher level that the Hagakure refers to when it says "he has pride concerning his own ability, rejoices in praise from others, and laments the lack of ability in his fellows.<br><br>*A special note about this level:*<br><br>This is where a person has the greatest chance of becoming insufferable.
 Whether it be because they're interested in showing off or they arrogantly believe they're better than people who haven't learned, this is the stage where ego is greatest.
-This is also the point of frustration, where plateaus occur and setbacks feel bigger than they really are.<br><br>If a person can stay humble and patient in this phase, they should transition nicely into the next.&nbsp;
+This is also the point of frustration, where plateaus occur and setbacks feel bigger than they really are.<br><br>If a person can stay humble and patient in this phase, they should transition nicely into the next.
 * **Unconscious competence**.
 This is the stage of mastery and intuition.
 Now you aren't learning so much as you're refining.
 Your progress is largely driven by simplification and reduction.
 You're also humble.<br><br>This is the highest level that the Hagakure refers to when it says "At the highest level a man has the look of knowing nothing."

 ## 5\.
 Every saint has a past and every sinner has a future